crookdc/pia/squeak/README.md

 | `a > b`  | greater than           | `Number`                      |
 | `a >= b` | greater than or equals | `Number`                      |

 The equality comparison operator functions on values and not memory references.
-Hence, users coming from Java might want something akin to `"John Smith".equals(name)` where, in Squeak, you would write `"John Smith" == name`.
+Hence, users coming from Java might expect something akin to `"John Smith".equals(name)` where, in Squeak, you would write `"John Smith" == name`.

 ---
 *This section is under construction.*